Skip to content

 Watch for FODMAP Stacking

 Eating multiple moderate-FODMAP foods in one meal can trigger symptoms.
-Space out your meals by 3-4 hours and balance low-FODMAP foods with FODMAP-free options.
+Space your meals 3-4 hours apart and balance moderate-FODMAP foods with FODMAP-free options like plain proteins and rice.

 Read Labels Carefully